sass/sass/doc-src/SASS_CHANGELOG.md

 * Allow selectors to contain extra commas to make them easier to modify.
   Extra commas will be removed when the selectors are converted to CSS.

+* `@import` may now be used within CSS or `@media` rules.
+  The imported file will be treated as though it were nested within the rule.
+  Files with mixins may not be imported in nested contexts.

 ### Keyword Arguments

 Both mixins and Sass functions now support the ability to pass in keyword arguments.